 1).
 String Trimmers

 The Battery String Trimmer has been on the market for dozens of years and has become progressively better as battery life and power have improved.
-This comes with introducing and using Lithium-Ion batteries in all battery-powered lawn equipment.

 2).
 Battery Powered Leaf Blowers